metabase/metabase/enterprise/frontend/src/embedding-sdk/dev.md

 ## Build

-You can build the sdk with `build-embedding-sdk`.
+You can build the sdk with `yarn build-embedding-sdk`.

 ### Watch